llord1/DataScienceRecipes/README.md

   Delete the rest.
   Delete the corsponding `./paper/40-{analysis}.rmd` files.
   Delete the corsponding `./paper/50-{analysis}.rmd` files.
-  If you want to do more than one type of analysis, just delete the ones you _don't_ want.
+  Delete the corsponding _lines_ in the `./paper/00-Analysis.rmd` file If you want to do more than one type of analysis, just delete the ones you _don't_ want.
   Remember:
   * Theory drives hypothesis